 All systematic reviews that are of sufficient quality and relevant to the topic are considered.
-In order to be able to assess the consistency of results, at least two high-quality publications (produced independently of each other) should as a rule be available as the foundation of a report based on systematic reviews.
+In order to be able to assess the consistency of results, at least 2 high-quality publications (produced independently of each other) should as a rule be available as the foundation of a report based on systematic reviews.
 If only one high-quality publication is available and can be considered, then it is necessary to justify the conduct of an assessment based only on this one systematic review.

-C) Quality assessment of publications, including minimum requirements

-The assessment of the general quality of systematic reviews is performed with Oxman and Guyatt's validated quality index for systematic reviews [389,390,392] or with the AMSTAR Instrument [459-461].
-According to Oxman and Guyatt's index, systematic reviews are regarded to be of sufficient quality if they have been awarded at least five of seven possible points in the overall assessment, which is performed by two reviewers independently of one another.
+C) Quality assessment of publications, including minimum requirements the overall assessment, which is performed by 2 reviewers independently of one another.
 No such threshold is defined for the AMSTAR Instrument and therefore should, if appropriate, be defined beforehand.
 In addition, as a rule, the sponsors of systematic reviews, as well as authors' conflicts of interests, are documented and discussed.
 Depending on the requirements of the project, the particular index criteria can be supplemented by additional items (e.g. completeness of the search, search for unpublished studies, for example in registries, or additional aspects regarding systematic reviews of diagnostic studies).